Master of Theatre Studies in Production and

 The Theatre Teacher Training program for high school and community college teachers is a rigorous experience that requires three summers with two intensive weeks in residence in July and considerable individual effort before and after each summer.
 The program requires practical implementation and documentation of applied design and production projects executed in your own school.
-Each year focuses on a different type of theatre: presentational, representational, or musical theatre.
-You may join the program in any given year of the three-year cycle.
+Each year of your program will focus on a different type of theatre: first summer - representational, second summer - musical theatre and 3rd summer - presentational,.
 The program leads to a Master of Theatre Studies in Production and Design.

 What our students say:

 - "There are things that I will take back to use in my classroom from the very first week and ideas that I will be able to use in my productions immediately."

 - "The information learned will be invaluable to me and my program.
 I have more tools to create richer productions at my school."

 - "The coursework was challenging and it has been exciting to learn many new skills."

 Course Work includes:

 - Script analysis of plays of varied styles and time periods with comprehensive discussion of the methodologies of translating dramatic themes into effective direction, design and a unified production

 - Skills for communicating design ideas--research, building models, creating renderings, drafting light plots, and recording sound sketches